rsachdeva/illuminatingdeposits-rest/README.md

 ### REST HTTP Services Endpoints Invoked:

 #### Sanity test Client:
-The server side DEPOSITS_GRPC_SERVICE_TLS should be consistent and set for client also.
+The server side DEPOSITS_REST_SERVICE_TLS should be consistent and set for client also.
 Uncomment any request function if not desired.

 ```shell